chrhaeusler/readmedraft/README.md

     -o events/onsets \
     ./code/confounds2onsets.py -i '{inputs}' -o '{outputs}'

-## create onsets files from the segmented annotation of cuts & locations
+## create FEAT onsets files from the segmented annotation of cuts & locations
     # add the script that performs the conversion
     datalad save -m 'add script that creates event files for FSL from the segmented location annotation'